david-fale/reflections/sprint-4/my-reflections-sprint-4.md

 # JavaScript Gradebook

-### What was a surprising moment for you in this Gradebook Kata?

 ### Did you go back and rewrite code as you got to new steps?
 Is there anything you would change about your final code?